 NOTE: You can order new lamp housings from www.infocus.com (in select areas), your retailer or your dealer.
-Use only a replacement lamp with the same type and rating as the original lamp.
+Only genuine InFocus lamps are tested for use in this projector.
+InFocus is not liable for the performance, safety or certification of any other lamps.
+The use of other lamps violates the projector warranty and voids all certification marks on this projector.